redis/redis-py/README.md

   _withscores_ indicates to return the scores along with the values as a dictionary of value => score

+### zrevrangebyscore(self, name, min, max, withscores=False, start=None, num=None)
+  Return a range of values from the sorted set _name_ with scores between _min_ and _max_ in descending order.

+  _withscores_ indicates to return the scores along with the values.
+  The return type is a list of (value, score) pairs.

+  If _start_ and _num_ are specified, then return a slice of the range.

 ### zrevrank(self, name, value)
   Returns a 0-based value indicating the descending rank of